- Five on Friday

 It may be difficult to spend a day without screens, but that doesn’t mean you have to spend a day without comfortable eyes, too.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
 Dr. Melton practices in our SouthPark office.
 To make an appointment with him or any of our eye doctors, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.

 Leave a Comment